rpicatoste/dlndf-project2-image-classification/README.md

     # Note that ReLU is normally executed before the pooling,
     # but since relu(max_pool(x)) == max_pool(relu(x)) we can
     # save 75% of the relu-operations by max-pooling first.

+# Resubmission 3 notes

+The comment made by reviewer 3 was addressed but he/she missed the fact that I call print_stats with train values between batches to check training progress and with the global variables valid_features and valid_labels when each epoch is finished.
+This is noted in the "Resubmission 1 notes" of the README.md.

+NOTE: I don't use the python "global" word because I prefer to pass values as parameter in the function using it.